cahrtd/chien-shiung-wu-tribute-page/README.md

 ## Notes
 This project was built with platform limitations, so it has some flaws I’m aware of.
 I plan to revisit and improve (or not lol) it as my skills grow.

+The textual content was generated using ChatGPT to allow me to focus more on the code implementation and design.